 - Use natural cleaning agents and non-toxic paint

-- Watch your home's humidity levels (most CO2 monitors will include this, and the average humidity level should be between 30% and 50%)
+- Monitor your home's humidity levels (most CO2 monitors have this feature, aim for humidity between 30% and 50%).

 - Minimize rug use (pollutants can easily get trapped)